ept-team/equinor-ctf-2022/writeups/Pwn/heap/coldboots/README.md

 Now chunk 1 `0x2c0` points to the address we wrote..

-When we allocate a new chunk of size < 0x20, the tcache will give us the chunk at the top, and put the next chunk `0x57a7e0f113b0` as first chunk.
+When we allocate a new chunk of size < 0x20, the tcache will give us the chunk at the top (`0x2c0`), and put the next chunk `0x57a7e0f113b0` as first chunk.
 The following allocation would then return `0x57a7e0f113b0`, enabling us to read or write to/from this area.

 Let's try this with an actual address.
-We have leaked libc, so leẗ́'s try to read `environ`.
-This could lead to us getting knowledge of where the stack is positioned, as the environment variables are placed at the end of the stack area.
+We have leaked libc, so let's try to read `environ`.
+This is symbol in libc it's good to know about as it contains a pointer to the environment variables that are placed at the end of the stack area.
+Thiis enables us to attack the stack next.

 ```python
 Write(1, p64((libc.sym.environ)^value_0))